drbean/curriculum/pages/homepage/markdown/FoodClothingShelter.md

-% A good theory about what we need/want/desire?
+% On being fed, clothed and housed, what do we need/want/desire?

 Nothing is necessary, but when you're hungry, naked and homeless in a hostile environment, you have PressingNeeds.